 You are required to keep your code in your repo, within the Go Code Organization, during the entire competition.
 From the day you create your repo in the Go Code Organization, no one will see your code aside from Go Code Colorado data team members and organizers.
 Following the competition, you may leave your code in the repo, or you may remove it.

-If you choose to leave your code in your repo following the competition, it will remain private for one year following Challenge Day.
-After one year, your elected team rep will receive an email one month before it will become public as part of the collective Go Code Colorado GitHub Organization knowledge base.
+If you choose to leave your code in your repo following the competition, your elected team rep will receive an email before it will become public as part of the collective Go Code Colorado GitHub Organization knowledge base.
 Contact us via email if you prefer to opt out of the public organization, but we hope you choose to stay and showcase your contribution.
 This allows us to share the wealth of information and exploration that Go Code participants have put forth in the past, and collectively offers a great view into how prior teams have used public data to deliver business insights.

 Have questions?
 Stay tuned to the #github Slack channel to ask an expert any questions you may have.

 The official Go Code Colorado Knowledge Base is housed in the Go Code Colorado GitHub organization, as are all of the repositories of teams from previous years who have elected to make their work a contribution to the broader knowledge base around finding solutions to business decision-maker challenges through Public Data.

 Google’s mission is to organize the world’s information and make it universally accessible and useful.
 One way Google achieves this is by providing tools for developers to create better products around data, such as Firebase.
 Firebase is Google’s mobile and web platform that helps businesses grow quickly and develop high-quality apps.
 Representatives from Firebase will be at Go Code Colorado to show you how to get up and running quickly with Firebase, making it easier to build your app, use tools for data driven quality enhancements, and reach your users.

 Google is providing: